SirSluginston/SirSluginston-SharedUI/README.md

 Reusable UI components for consistent, modular user experiences across all SirSluginston projects.

 ## What is SharedUI?
-SharedUI is a pure frontend library: it contains only UI components (HTML, CSS, JS) and no backend, config, or project-specific logic.
+SharedUI is a pure frontend library: it contains only UI components and their helpers (HTML, CSS, JS) and no backend, config, or project-specific logic.
 Use it to quickly add beautiful, consistent UI elements to any web project.

 ## Structure
 - `Header/` – Site headers, branding, navigation
-- `Navbar/` – Navigation bars and menus
+- `NavigationBar/` – Navigation bars and menus
 - `Footer/` – Site footers and legal info
 - `ThemeToggle/` – Theme switchers and color utilities
 - `Body/` – Page layout and containers